How Exercise Physiologists Combat Cardiovascular Disease Effectively

 An exercise that’ll strengthen your core and all you need is the floor…!

-Irrespective of the exercise being completed, it is vital to remember the importance of effectively building up how challenging the exercise is in a safe manner.
+Irrespective of the exercise being completed, it is vital to remember the importance of effectively building up how challenging the exercise is safely.
 Included throughout this blog are fantastic exercise progressions and regressions for you that you can utilise immediately!

 What is the Supine Leg Lift?